-The notes on pages 37 to 53 form an integral part of these financial statements.
-1. Accounting Policies
+The notes on pages 38 to 55 form an integral part of these financial statements.

-Corporate information
+1. Corporate information

 Quantum Exponential Group Plc is a public limited company, incorporated and domiciled in England and Wales under the Companies Act 2006.
 The address of its registered office is Fladgate LLP, 16 Great Queen Street, London, United Kingdom, WC2B 5DG.
 The Company's ordinary shares are traded on the Aquis Stock Exchange (AQSE), a primary and secondary market for equity and debt securities.
-The financial statements of Quantum Exponential Group plc for the period ended 30 April 2022 were authorised for issue by the Board on 6 October 2022 and the balance sheets signed on the Board's behalf on 6 October 2022.
+The financial statements of Quantum Exponential Group plc for the year ended 30 April 2023 were authorised for issue by the Board on 14 July 2023 and the balance sheets signed on the Board's behalf on 14 July 2023.